 Ditch your measuring stick

-Long popular, Apple's Measure app makes it easy to gauge the size of real objects, a person's height, and provide the dimensions of rectangular objects.
+Long popular, Apple's Measure app makes it easy to gauge the size of real objects, a person's height, and the dimensions of rectangular objects.

-On the 2020 iPad Pro models, you can use Measure's new horizontal and vertical guidelines when measuring large objects for more comfortable and more accurate measurements.
+You can use Measure's new horizontal and vertical guidelines when measuring large objects for more comfortable and more accurate measurements.
 The app also can instantly measure a person's height from the floor to the top of their head, hair, or hat.
 You can also save measurements from a single session and complete with screenshots, so they're easy to access and share whenever you need them.

 See what's inside you

-An Apple Design Award Winner, this app is prevalent at 250 of the world's top universities, include 20 of the world's top 25 ranked medical schools.
+An Apple Design Award Winner, this app is prevalent at 250 of the world's top universities, include 20 of the world's top 25 ranked medical schools. (iPad only)

 Professional modeling in your hands

-3D modeling has never looked as great as it does in this excellent freemium app.
+3D modeling has never looked as great as it does in this excellent freemium app. (iPad only)

 Engineers, industrial designers, architects, and creators have long considered Shapr 3D for CAD modeling on a mobile device.
 LiDAR pushing this into fun, new directions.